-Governor Newsom signed Senate Bill (SB) 552 into law on September 21, 2021.
-Among other things, SB 552 places the drought and water shortage planning responsibility on counties for state small water systems (a systems serving between 5-14 connections) and domestic wells (a system serving between 1-4 connections) within the county's jurisdiction.
-Chapter 3 of SB 552 (commencing with California Water Code (CWC) Section 10609.70) imposes responsibilities on counties to improve drought resilience for state small water systems and domestic wells within their jurisdiction.
-State small water systems and domestic wells are not public water systems as defined in the California Health and Safety Code (HSC) Section 116275(h).
+Chapter 3 of SB 552 (commencing with California Water Code (CWC) Section 10609.70) imposes responsibilities on counties to improve drought resilience for SSWSs and domestic wells within their jurisdiction.
+SSWSs and domestic wells are not public water systems as defined in the California Health and Safety Code (HSC) Section 116275(h).